fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 without a translator.

-[Revive] was one of the first of these, allowing games designed for the Oculus headsets to work with most SteamVR-compatible headsets, but translating the Oculus API to OpenVR:
+[Revive] was one of the first of these, allowing games designed for the Oculus headsets to work with most SteamVR-compatible headsets by translating the Oculus API to OpenVR:

 ![Game -> Oculus API -> Revive -> OpenVR -> SteamVR -> ... -> HTC Vive](/assets/images/2022-05-vr/revive.svg)